meinto/glow/README.md

 # Glow - Git-Flow (for Gitlab)

 You can use this tool in any git project of course.
-But there are some commands which are bound to the gitlab api.
-So therefore i promote this as a tool tailored for gitlab.
+But there are some commands which are bound to the Gitlab api.
+So therefore i promote this as a tool tailored for Gitlab.

 ## Installation